Diogenes2001/vm/README.md

 a b cc c[any motion] dd d[any motion] f h i j k l n o p q r s u w x yy y[any motion] A F I J N O P R S X ^ $ 0 . ; / ? % @ ^b ^d ^f ^g ^u :w :q :wq :q! :r :0 :$ :line-number

+To turn on color mode and syntax highlighting, enter the command `:color`.

-To use custom themes, run the executable with a .color file as a command line argument (does not work on PuTTY).
+To use custom themes, run the executable with a .color file as the second command line argument (does not work on PuTTY).

 To create a .color file, enter 7 lines of space-separated RGB values in the following order:
 1. KEYWORDS